muelleral/dotfiles/README.md

 ### Multiple instances of the same distro
 Distros installed from the MS Store can only be installed once.
 To install multiple instances of the same distro use export/import feature of wsl.

 1. Install distro from store.
+2. Create `/etc/wsl.conf`
-Export the bare distro to a location (e.g. C:/wsl/images/distroname-bare).
+3. Export the bare distro to a location (e.g. C:/wsl/images/distroname-bare).
 This way every imported distro has the same user.
-2. (optional) Install used tools and export the distro again. (e.g. C:/wsl/images/distroname-minimal)
+4. (optional) Install used tools and export the distro again. (e.g. C:/wsl/images/distroname-minimal)
-3. Unregister the installed distro from the ms store.
+5. Unregister the installed distro from the ms store.
 This way it is possible to install the distro anytime again.
-3. Import a distro from the created images and change the deault user.
+6. Import a distro from the created images and change the deault user.

-### Set default user for distro
+### WSL config setting for distro
 In /etc/wsl.conf
 ```
 [user]
 default=username

+[automount]
+enabled = true
 ```
 # Docker
 Run this config in a docker container and bind pwd to /code.
 This command is available as alias `docker-dev-env`.